 It was listed as #1 by Consumer Search, and this particular colic-specific bottle has been very effective in helping babies struggling with colic and other tummy issues.

-Bronze Medal for the Best Baby Bottle for Gas & Colic
+Bronze Medal Winner for Gas & Colic

 The MAM Anti-Colic bottle was developed by pediatricians and developmental psychologists.
 It uses a patented system of special ventilation holes at the bottom of the bottle to keep those air bubbles where they belong: out of your little one’s tummy.